Schools and treatment centers dealing with a rise in fentanyl use among young people

 "I've even had several kids tell me they wouldn't use anything if it didn't have fentanyl in it because it didn't have the same effect," said Susanna Huffman, the director of residential and outpatient services with the adolescent drug treatment center Phoenix House Texas.

-It's an epidemic doctors and experts said is showing up more and more among kids.
+It's an epidemic doctors and experts say is showing up more and more among kids.

-"Even as young as age 12, we've been able to help," said Huffman.
+"Even as young as age 12, we've been able to help," Huffman said.

 Huffman said help should start before kids come through their doors.

-"Our prevention specialists are going into the schools and really offering services to try to prevent, you know, the teens from even getting to our care in the first place," said Huffman.
+"Our prevention specialists are going into the schools and really offering services to try to prevent, you know, the teens from even getting to our care in the first place," Huffman said.

 Round Rock ISD is one of the school districts focusing on outreach.